Neville Chamberlain (footballer): Career

+Port Vale

-Chamberlain graduated through the Port Vale youth team to make his senior debut on 31 December 1977, in a 3–0 win over Rotherham United at Vale Park.
+Chamberlain joined the Port Vale youth team after being recommended to the club by his manager at "Lads and Dads" team Burslem United.
+He was named as most improved junior player at the end of the 1975–76 season.
+He made his senior debut for Port Vale on 31 December 1977, in a 3–0 win over Rotherham United at Vale Park.
 The next month he signed professional forms with the club, becoming Vale's first ever black pro.
 He scored his first goal against Swindon Town in a 1–0 home win on 11 March 1978, becoming Port Vale's first black goalscorer.
 He finished the season with two goals in ten games.
 Vale were relegated out of the Third Division, and manager Bobby Smith left and was replaced by his assistant, Dennis Butler.
 The 1978–79 season saw the "Valiants" drop to 16th in the Fourth Division, though Chamberlain's six goals in 28 games did give fans a glimmer of optimism for the future.
-The teenager came to prominence under short-term boss Alan Bloor in 1979–80, and he hit 11 goals in 35 games to become the club's top scorer.
+The teenager came to prominence under short-term boss Alan Bloor in 1979–80.
+He hit 11 goals in 35 games to become the club's top scorer.
 He hit 13 goals in 42 appearances in 1980–81 to become the club's top-scorer for a second time, with brother Mark only three goals behind him in the scoring charts.
 However, he then suffered a decline in form, though still managed to hit nine goals in 37 games in 1981–82, as his brother established himself as Vale's top talent.
 Manager John McGrath sold his brother to rivals Stoke City, and five games into the 1982–83 promotion campaign "Potters" boss Richie Barker also took the elder Chamberlain to the Victoria Ground for a £40,000 fee.
 He had played 158 games (141 in the league) for the Vale and scored 41 goals (32 in the league).
+The club had previously rejected higher offers of £50,000 from Brighton & Hove Albion and Luton Town, whilst Manchester United had once offered £300,000 for both brothers.